Skip to Main Content

 Key Points to Remember

-A thorough medical evaluation will be performed to diagnose IPAH.
-There is no cure for IPAH, but treatment options are available to help manage the symptoms of this disease.
+• There is no cure for pulmonary hypertension, but treatment options are available to help manage the symptoms of this disease.

-Your pulmonary hypertension team will work closely with you, your child, and your family throughout the diagnosis and treatment process.
+• Your pulmonary hypertension team will work closely with you, your child and your family throughout the diagnosis and treatment process.

 Support Services & Resources